 Stats prove differently

 Ali was a great boxer who had a huge impact on American society, but his boxing stats prove he wasn’t the greatest boxer.
-Ali won 56 out of his 61 fights, 37 of them were knock-outs.
-While these are great stats, other boxers had better: Harry Grab won 262 fights (!), Sugar Ray Robinson won 173, and Harry Armstrong won 150.
+Ali won 56 out of his 61 fights, and 37 of them were knock-outs.
+While these are great stats, other boxers had better: Harry Greb won 262 fights (!), Sugar Ray Robinson won 173, and Harry Armstrong won 150.
 Rocky Marciano didn’t lose a fight.

 In a sport like boxing, the scope of the fights makes a huge difference, since every fight is injurious and risky.
 A closer look at the boxing stats of Armstrong and Robinson proves that they fought stronger fighters than Ali did, relative to their weight at the time.